Back to Main

 Core Requirements

-- Clients should be able to query the top K videos (max 1000) for a given time period.
+- Clients should be able to query the top K videos for all-time (up to a max of 1k results).

-- Time periods should be limited to 1 {hour, day, month} and all-time.
+- Clients should be able to query tumbling windows of 1 {hour, day, month} and all-time (up to a max of 1k results).

 Below the line (out of scope):